Updated

 There's one last key step if we plan on using Turnstile on multiple Next.js pages.

-This SPA-like behavior can mean that using multiple Turnstile widgets on different pages can create unexpected behavior.
+This SPA-like behavior can mean that using multiple Turnstile widgets on different pages can create unexpected behavior or not load properly.

 So we need to force re-render of the Turnstile widget on each page route, like so: